Autodesk/maya-usd/lib/mayaUsd/resources/ae/usdschemabase/Attribute-Editor-Template-Doc.md

 but are grabbing specific kind of attributes.
 Here are the `find` functions:

 - findAppliedSchemas: find the attributes belonging to applied schemas.
-- findClassSchemasL find the attributes belonging to the prim class schemas.
+- findClassSchemas: find the attributes belonging to the prim class schemas.
 - findSpecialSections: find the shader, transforms and display attributes.

 The `orderSections` function has a list of section it wishes to place first and